JiajunMeng/jiajunmeng.github.io/_pages/about.md

 - *2020.09 - 2024.06* BSc, Beihang University, Information Management and Information System.

 # 💻 Academic Services
-- Editorial Office of *Journal of Economy and Technology*.
+- Editorial Manager of *Journal of Economy and Technology*.

 ---